ToritoIO/Supabase-Database-Explorer/README.md

 **Detection bubble.** The bubble appears when Supabase traffic is captured; click it or the toolbar icon to open the side panel.
 **Side panel.** Review the auto-filled connection, switch schemas, and browse tables.
 Row counts surface 401/permission-denied responses so you can pinpoint RLS gaps quickly.
 Click **Generate Security Report** to compile a printable summary with RLS findings and recommendations.
 **Explorer overlay.** Double-click a table (or press “Open Explorer”) to bring up the overlay.
 Tabs cover browsing, inserting, updating, and deleting, and column pickers are pre-populated from OpenAPI plus inferred results.
 **DevTools bridge.** Open the “SupaExplorer” DevTools panel while inspecting a tab to watch Supabase requests stream in.
+It also scans script/JSON responses for hard-coded Supabase credentials, so preloaded bundles (like Next.js chunks) surface instantly.
 Filter for auth headers and push any captured credentials to the side panel with one click.
 **Resetting state.** Use the “Clear stored credentials” button in the side panel or simply navigate away; the background worker clears detections per tab and drops the cached connection when keys disappear.

 ## Development Notes